KenKundert/networth/README.rst

 Name of the file used as the security price cache.

+**iexcloud_token**

+The security prices are downloaded from the IEXcloud.
+You must sign up with them to use this service.
+The free account is more than sufficient for your needs.
+Once you sign up you can get an API token, which you give as the value for this field.
+This field must be given if you specify securities.

 **max_price_age**

 Maximum age in seconds of the price caches.
 If the prices are older than